Terry Dischinger: Professional career

-Chicago Zephyrs / Baltimore Bullets (1962–1964)
+Chicago Zephyrs, Baltimore Bullets (1962–1964)

 Dischinger was the first pick of the second round (#8 overall) by the Chicago Zephyrs in the 1962 NBA draft.

 Dischinger had an immediate impact in the NBA, as won the NBA Rookie of the Year Award in the 1962–63 season, averaging 25.5 points, 8.0 rebounds and 3.1 assists in 57 games.
 The Zephyrs finished 25–55 under coaches Jack McMahon (12–26) and Slick Leonard (13–29).

 "During my rookie year I wanted to obtain my Chemical Engineering degree from Purdue, so Chicago let me attend school and play on weekends and holidays."
 Dischinger recalled.
 "One time after class I left Purdue at 4 PM, taped my ankles in a cab and played that night in San Francisco.
 It wasn't that tough of a year because I received my degree, the rookie of the year award, and was paid to play the game I loved."

 Dischinger was named rookie of the year over four future Hall of Famers, whom he joined on the 1962–63 NBA All-Rookie Team: Zelmo Beaty, Dave DeBusschere, John Havlicek and Chet Walker.

 After his rookie season the Zephyrs moved to Baltimore, Maryland and became the Baltimore Bullets (today's Washington Wizards).
 In his second season, Dischinger averaged 20.8 points and 8.3 rebounds as Baltimore finished 31–49 under Hall of Fame Coach Leonard.
-Dischinger playing alongside future Hall of Famers Walt Bellamy and Rod Thorn, as well as Kevin Loughery, Gene Shue and Sihugo Green.
+Dischinger played alongside future Hall of Famers Walt Bellamy and Rod Thorn, as well as Kevin Loughery, Gene Shue and Sihugo Green.

 Detroit Pistons – 1st stint (1964–1965)

-In his third season in the NBA, Dieschiger was traded to the Detroit Pistons.
-On June 18, 1964 Dischinger was traded by the Bullets with Don Kojis and Rod Thorn to the Pistons for Bob Ferry, Bailey Howell, Les Hunter, Wali Jones and Don Ohl.
+In his third season in the NBA, Dischinger was traded to the Detroit Pistons.
+On June 18, 1964, Dischinger was traded by the Bullets with Don Kojis and Rod Thorn to the Pistons for Bob Ferry, Bailey Howell, Les Hunter, Wali Jones and Don Ohl.
 With Detroit, he averaged 18.2 points a game, and was chosen as an NBA All-Star for the third consecutive season.

 Military service (1965–1967)

 Following his third NBA season, Dischinger left the NBA for military service.

 "I was in the ROTC in college and was told I could fulfill my commission with the National Guard," said Dischinger.
 "But I ended up serving for two years in Hawaii.
 It was really bad for my basketball career but it was there that I decided to practice dentistry when my playing days ended."

-He spent the next two years serving in the United States Army.
+Dischinger spent the next two years serving in the United States Army.
 There, he continued to play basketball, was named to the all-Rainbow Classic team (1965), led the Rainbow Classic in scoring (91-pts, 30.3 ppg), was named MVP for the Army all-Pacific team, served as a coach of the all-Army basketball team, and coached a State Department team on a tour of Central America in 1966.